-The historic Cementville paved way for the The Quarry Golf Course in 1994 and since then we have been proud to provide a premium level golf experience to area residents and visitors.
-The history of our property and the adjacent Quarry Market area go much farther back that that though.
+The historic Cementville paved way for The Quarry Golf Course in 1994 and since then we have been proud to provide a premium level golf experience to area residents and visitors.
+The history of our property and the adjacent Quarry Market area go much farther back than that.

 Landmark 200-foot smokestacks at Alamo Quarry Market are the most visual reminders of the old Alamo Cement Co. plant and nearby working-class community known as “Cementville” that played a significant role in San Antonio’s 20th-century growth.

 Cement production, one of the city’s oldest and biggest industries, included development of what is thought to be the first Portland cement plant west of the Mississippi River, founded in the 1880s by Alamo Portland and Roman Cement Co.
 It was in the area of today’s Japanese Tea Garden in Brackenridge Park.